vg103/Global_Healthcare/README.md

 - How can we assess a country's healthcase infrastructure in order to determine a "rating"?
 - Which countries have the highest rated healthcare systems?
-- What factors contribute to a successful healthcare system?
 - Is there a correlation between the size of a country's medical workforce and its health outcomes?

 ### Goal for Project Output: